 Learning to understand and interpret our past experiences can be a vital part of effective behavioral healthcare.
 Our perceptions of ourselves, our relationships, and our place in the world significantly shape our emotional affect, decisions, and quality of life.
 Experiential therapies help examine these perceptions and release deeply held, longstanding negative feelings, and restore our ability to experience positive emotions like acceptance, love, and belonging.
 Because experiential therapies are effective at accessing and processing negative experiences, they are a powerful tool in treating trauma.

-At Rise, the client’s entire care team coordinates to maximize the value of discoveries made during experiential therapy, adventure therapy, and traditional psychotherapy sessions.
-When each member of the client’s care team understands the past events, traumas, and memories that are sources of negative self-perception, they can work in tandem to help clients process and reinterpret these experiences to develop a more positive and productive outlook that supports recovery and overall health.
+At Rise, the patient’s entire care team coordinates to maximize the value of discoveries made during experiential therapy, adventure therapy, and traditional psychotherapy sessions.
+When each member of the patient’s care team understands the past events, traumas, and memories that are sources of negative self-perception, they can work in tandem to help patients process and reinterpret these experiences to develop a more positive and productive outlook that supports recovery and overall health.